One of the best highlights videos I’ve seen…

 For Boo, it would be a very memorable day.
 Sixth in Age-Group out of the swim, she was up to third off of the bike and then by 8km into the run, she had moved into second and within ten minutes of the leader.
 Could we dare to dream?
 Of course, we did dream… but the Finnish athlete in front proved too strong on the day and was a worthy winner!
 Boo finished in 12:28:24, faster than she was at the same venue five years ago, her fastest Ironman, and would be on the podium!

 That meant of course, even more incentive to attend the Awards presentation and Kona slot allocation.
-And it was there – barely 12 hours since the last finisher had crossed the line – that the video package above was played.
+And it was there – barely 12 hours since the last finisher had crossed the line – that this video package was played.

 *** WATCH THE VIDEO! *** – and listen to the words of the song (it’s by Nano, called ‘Hold On’).
 Brilliant.